globaldothealth/adtl/docs/autoparser/getting_started/index.md

 . .venv/bin/activate
 ```

-To view and use the CLI, you can type `autoparser` into the command line to view the
+To view and use the CLI, you can type `adtl-autoparser` into the command line to view the
 options available.

 ## Other requirements